nzilbb/labbcat-R/README.md

 LaBB-CAT is a web-based linguistic annotation store that stores audio or video recordings, text transcripts, and other annotations.

-This package currently provides access to basic corpus structure data, pattern-based search, annotation, audio, and TextGrid extraction.
+This package provides access to basic corpus structure data, pattern-based search, annotation, audio, TextGrid (and other format) extraction, and server-side acoustic measurement with Praat.

 ## Basic usage instructions